-Forecasting degradation of the physical and chemical properties of the masonry: the main raw material used in historic buildings, is affected by the sensitivity of the SHM sensor [52], [53].
+Forecasting the degradation of the physical and chemical properties of the masonry – the main raw material used in historic buildings – is affected by the sensitivity of the SHM sensor [52], [53].

-Soon, the new technologies will attempt to resolve the above-mentioned problem by adopting the simulation of intelligent data processing by associating SHMs with the IoT paradigm [54], [55].
-The events, causing great damage to the engineering structures, at present, are studied through the transformation of models that simulate their behaviour.
-This is owing to the processes described being often dynamic and changing over time.
-If the dynamics of source events is higher than in the real world, their description becomes difficult [56].
+In the near future, the new technologies will attempt to resolve the aforementioned problem by adopting the simulation of intelligent data processing by associating SHMs with the IoT paradigm [54], [55].
+At present, the events that cause great damage to the engineering structures are studied through the transformation of models that simulate their behaviour.
+This is because the attendant processes are often dynamic and tend to change over time.
+If the dynamics of the source events are greater than those in the real world, their description will prove to be difficult [56].

 PRELIMINARY STUDY

-The CARTIS methodology is set up on a case study to define a preliminary study.
-The goal is to implement an SHM system to be used on the most vulnerable building classes, individuated with CARTIS.
-The methodology is viable only for residential buildings, the most widespread throughout the land and have same properties over time.
-Specialized buildings, such as aristocratic palaces, religious buildings, and other historic buildings, need specific acumen developed with other methodologies [59]-[62].
-This work aims to assess the subjection to seismic risk of an urban centre in the Calabria Region, in the south of Italy, namely Mendicino.
-Specifically, the study area is the “old town”, which is notoriously the most vulnerable TC of the town.
-After analysing the buildings inventory thereby detecting the TC through the CARTIS-based data, a study based on the pushover approach [63] applied to the most common building typologies (BTs) of the TC is carried out.
-The seismic safety indexes of the patterns identified are elaborated by varying the geometric and structural parameters [36].
-The VEM nl calculation software is used to this purpose.
-In this way, a qualitative interpretation of the urban fabric is carried out, supplying a classification of the most suitable strengthening for each BT configuration.
+The CARTIS methodology was set up in relation to a case study to define a preliminary research.
+Here, the main objective was to implement an SHM system to be used on the most vulnerable building classes, individuated using the CARTIS approach.
+The methodology is viable only for residential buildings, those that are the most ubiquitous throughout the region and that have possessed the same properties over time.
+Specialised buildings, such as aristocratic palaces, religious buildings, and other historic buildings, require specific acumen developed using alternative methodologies [59]-[62].
+This work aims to assess the subjection to seismic risk of an urban centre in the Calabria region, southern Italy, namely, Mendicino.
+Specifically, the study area is the ‘old town’, which is widely held to be the most vulnerable TC of the town.
+After analysing the building inventory and thereby identifying the TC through the CARTIS-based data, a study based on the pushover approach [63] applied to the most common BTs of the TC was carried out.
+The seismic safety indexes of the patterns identified were elaborated by varying the geometric and structural parameters [36] using VEM nl calculation software.
+As such, a qualitative interpretation of the urban fabric was carried out, supplying a classification of the most suitable strengthening for each BT configuration.

-Concerning the monitoring system, a possible preliminary SHM to observe the building sectors in real time is proposed in this paper.
-The SHM system proposed is made up of a cyber and physical part.
-In this context, the quality of analytical or numerical models, the adoption of an algorithm and its parameters, the accuracy of sensor measurements, are all sources of errors and uncertainty [64].
+With regard to the monitoring system, a possible preliminary SHM system for observing the building sectors in real time is proposed in this paper, which consists of a cyber part and a physical part.
+Within this context, the quality of analytical or numerical models, the adoption of a specific algorithm and the attendant parameters, and the accuracy of the sensor measurements are all potential sources of error and uncertainty [64].

-CARTIS methodology on a case study
+CARTIS-based methodology for a case study

-The case study examined is the municipality of Mendicino, which is in close proximity to the provincial capital of Cosenza.
-Although the territory under investigation is extensive (35.7 km2), the built-up area counts the "old town" and "expansion area" TCs (Figure 9).
-Further subdivisions into smaller TCs are possible.
-However, this work aims to individuate a prevalent BT within the "old town" (Figure 10) so as to carry out studies on the seismic susceptibility of these buildings and possible reinforcement.
+The case study in question relates to the municipality of Mendicino, which is in close proximity to the provincial capital of Cosenza.
+While the territory under investigation is extensive (35.7 km2), the built-up area includes the ‘old town’ and ‘expansion area’ TCs (Figure 9), while further subdivisions into smaller TCs are possible.
+However, this work is aimed at individuating a prevalent BT within the old town (Figure 10) so as to carry out relevant studies on the seismic susceptibility of these buildings and the possible reinforcement measures.
 Thus, the focus is on the second and third levels of the CARTIS forms.

-Fig. 9.
-TCs of the municipality of Mendicino.
+Figure 9.
+The TCs of the municipality of Mendicino.